-Parents facing a new custody schedule often have concerns about adapting their lives and their child’s to this change.
-Here, we’ll explore key points about possession, visitation, and time management for your child.
+Parents adjusting to a new possession schedule often worry about how to manage the changes in their lives and their child’s routine.
+In this article, we’ll explore essential aspects of possession schedule, visitation, and time management to help you navigate this transition smoothly for both you and your child.

 If this article doesn’t cover your unique situation, don’t worry.
 The Law Office of Bryan Fagan, PLLC, offers free consultations six days a week.
 After reading this post, you’re welcome to contact us for a consultation and to discover more about our services.